Ploiești: Geology

-The Mio-Pliocene Zone in the Ploiești region has been exploited for hydrocarbons and coal since the 19th Century.
+The Mio-Pliocene Zone in the Ploiești region has been exploited for hydrocarbons and coal since the 19th century.
 The zone extends from the flysch on the north to the Moesian Platform on the south.
-The zone is marked by alternating deposits of Clay, Marl, Shale and Sand, conglomerate, Salt and Limestone.
-Structural traps and stratigraphic traps are formed from Salt Diapirism which gave rise to anticline folds and faulting.
+The zone is marked by alternating deposits of clay, marl, shale and sand, conglomerate, salt and limestone.
+Structural traps and stratigraphic traps are formed from salt diapirism which gave rise to anticline folds and faulting.
 There are four major alignments of the anticlines, all parallel to the Carpathian Range.
 Pliocene sands are the main oil and gas producers, in particular the Meotian (60%) and Dacian (29%), followed by the Miocene Sarmatian (5%) but some oil exists in Miocene Helvetian and Oligocene sandstones.
 Major producing structures include Moreni-Gura Ocniței, Băicoi-Țintea and Boldești.

 Geography

 Ploiești lies in the center of Muntenia, in the central-northern part of the Wallachian Plain.
 It lies close to the capital city Bucharest and it had close connections with the capital city throughout the centuries.
 Ploiești lies at the 25°E meridian and the 44°55’N parallel (north).
 The city occupies a total surface of around 60 km2, out of which 35 km2 is suburban settlements.
 There exist two rivers in the proximity of the city: the Prahova River, on the south-west, briefly passes through the city through the Brazi settlement and the Teleajen River passes through the Blejoi, Bucov, Berceni villages.
 The city lies on Dâmbu River, which springs from the hills around the Băicoi town.
-Nowadays the Dâmbu River doesn't have a high flow rate.
+Nowadays the Dâmbu River does not have a high flow rate.

 Nearest towns

 Climate

 The climate is similar to that of the nation's capital, Bucharest.
-According to the Köppen climate classification, the city falls within the temperate humid continental climate(Dfa) of the hot summer type.
+According to the Köppen climate classification, the city falls within the temperate humid continental climate (Dfa) of the hot summer type.
 The average annual temperature is 10.5 °C, with record minimum registered on 25 January 1952 of -30 °C while record maximum was registered on 19 July 2007 of 43 °C. On average, around 17 days are very cold, 26 cold, 99 warm and 30 tropical, while the rest have a moderate temperature.

 Average annual precipitations are 600 mm; 30–40 mm in January and 88 mm in June.
 Precipitations range between 963.9 mm registered in 1901 and 305.3 mm registered in 1930.
 Throughout the year, there are on average 104 days with rain, 26 with snow, 112 with clear skies, 131 with clouds and 122 with no sunshine.
 The climate of Ploiești is influenced by the winds coming from north-east (40%) and south-east (23%), having an average speed of 3.1 m/s.
 On average, there are 11 days throughout the year with wind speed exceeding 11 m/s and only two days characterised by winds over 16 m/s.
 Atmospheric pressure is 748.2 mm.